-Introduction to Operator apply and arguments
+Introduction to Operator apply, arguments, and estimate_memory

-This tutorial describes two fundamental user APIs:
+This tutorial describes three fundamental user APIs:

 We will use a trivial Operator that, at each time step, increments by 1 all points in the physical domain.